ilopezfr/Self-Driving-Car-Engineering/project_writeup.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+The final model was trained on AWS g2.2xlarge EC2 instance for 16 epochs.

 Using Udacity's provided simulator and my drive.py file, the car can be driven autonomously around the track by executing:
 `ssh python drive.py model.h5 `

+[//]: # (Image References)

+[image1]: ./images/camera_images.png

 ## Data Collection
 I followed an iterative approach, starting with the collecting minimum data--one lap driving, in this case--, building a simple network, testing it on the simulator, measuring the results and then iterating.

+Here's an example of the three different types of images captured by the car:
+![alt text][image1]

 This way I was able to visualy appreciate what were the situations in which my network wasn't performing well so that I could collect more training data that would teach the network how to behave properly on the situations where it previously failed.